Table manners for kids are really helpful for showing children how to behave socially at mealtimes.

 These could all be perceived as poor table manners but in reality it’s just how children learn.

-Why are table manners important?
+Why are table manners for kids important?

 Manners are a social construct and are different from one culture to the next.